When a member joins your membership, they aren’t paying for a subscription. They’re paying for a solution.

 The onboarding process is really important.
 It’s that first impression that they get that will set the tone for the rest of their experience inside your membership platform.

-Ideally this is a video that shows them around your membership site, how the content is structured, where to start, how to consume your content, and where to go for help.
+Ideally, this is an onboarding email and video that shows them around your membership site, how the content is structured, where to start, how to consume your content, and where to go for help.
 It makes them feel welcome and gives them a sense of belonging.
 You can also invite them to your Facebook group if you have one and ask them to introduce themselves to provide even more connection.

 A couple of days after they join, send them an automated follow-up email to find out how their experience is so far and ask if they need any help.
 This will remind them that there’s a real person behind the content they’re seeing.